Skip to content

 }

-return res.json(response.data);
+return res.json(response.body);

 typescript

-import { api } from "@tina4/core";
+import { Api } from "@tina4/core";

-const response = await api.get("/admin/users", {
+const response = await weatherApi.get("/weather", {

 });

-return res.status(response.status).json({
+return res.status(502).json({

-error: `Weather service error: ${response.error}`
+error: `Weather service error: ${response.error ?? response.http_code}`

 });